 Big Data technologies can be used for creating a staging area or landing zone for new data before identifying what data should be moved to the data warehouse.
 In addition, such integration of Big Data technologies and data warehouse helps an organization to offload infrequently accessed data.

-- Big Data is defined as data that is huge in size.
+- Big Data definition : Big Data meaning a data that is huge in size.
 Bigdata is a term used to describe a collection of data that is huge in size and yet growing exponentially with time.

-- Examples of Big Data generation includes stock exchanges, social media sites, jet engines, etc.
+- Big Data analytics examples includes stock exchanges, social media sites, jet engines, etc.

 - Big Data could be 1) Structured, 2) Unstructured, 3) Semi-structured

-- Volume, Variety, Velocity, and Variability are few Characteristics of Bigdata
+- Volume, Variety, Velocity, and Variability are few Big Data characteristics

 - Improved customer service, better operational efficiency, Better Decision Making are few advantages of Bigdata